c0debrain/howto-cli/README.md

 `npm i -g howto-cli`

 You should now have access to the command `howto`.
 For the start try a few simple questions:
-- `howto create a file`
+- `howto reset changes`
-- `howto clone git repo`
+- `howto branch` (shows all commands with word `branch`)
-- `howto list active processes`
+- `howto git` (shows all `git` commands)

 # Current status
 This project is currently in the proof-of-concept phase.
-Set of supported commands is very limited but will be extended as needed.
+I focus on `git` to check if I am able to cover useful basic and mid-level commands.
 Feel free to suggest questions that should be covered by this tool.
-Pull requests will be highly welcomed.

 Starring project [github repository](https://github.com/ziolko/howto-cli) will give me a strong incentive to work further :wink: